Can you reuse K-Cups? Yes. However, the biggest downside of using a K-Cup twice is weak coffee.

 Users concerned about the leaching of carcinogens that often occurs when plastics are exposed to high heat repeatedly have expressed concern about this.

 Additionally, plastic exposed to high heat does eventually become brittle and crack.
 This can cause concerns about bacterial growth, and naturally this type of unit will eventually need to be replaced.

-For this reason, a more ecologically friendly and health-conscious version of the reusable K-Cup has been created by Fill N Save in the form of a stainless steel reusable K-Cup.
+For this reason, a more ecologically friendly and health-conscious version of the reusable K-Cup has been created by ECO-Flow in the form of a stainless steel reusable K-Cup.

 This unit is entirely made of stainless steel with a silicone O ring.
 This means it is completely lead and BPA free.